Armed ‘quick reaction force’ was waiting for order to storm Capitol, Justice Dept. says

 “We believe that at least one quick reaction force location was here and that Mr. Harrelson and others had stashed a large amount of weapons there,” Nestler said.
 “People affiliated with this group were in Ballston, monitoring what was happening at the Capitol and prepared to come into D.C. and ferry these weapons into the ground team that Kenneth Harrelson was running at a moment’s notice, if anyone said the word.”

-Nestler did not detail the number of arms the group is alleged to have stashed.
+Nestler did not detail the number of guns the group is alleged to have stashed.

 Judge Amit Mehta called the evidence among the “most troubling and most disconcerting” he has seen in nearly a dozen cases related to Oath Keepers.

 It is “the strongest evidence that the government has presented that there was a quick reaction force outside the District of Columbia, the location of the quick reaction force and that members of this conspiracy provided weapons to this quick reaction force,” he said.
-Harrelson, he added, is “clearly is prepared to have weapons at the ready for violent conduct.”
+Harrelson, he added, “clearly is prepared to have weapons at the ready for violent conduct.”

 Harrelson was a high-ranking member of the Oath Keepers, prosecutors said, in regular contact with group leader Stewart Rhodes.
 While members use the jargon and trappings of a paramilitary organization, in practice the group is made up of loosely connected chapters united by a right-wing ideology.